Attractor learning for spatiotemporally chaotic dynamical systems using echo state networks with transfer learning: Abstract

 \section{Abstract}

 In this paper, we explore the predictive capabilities of echo state networks (ESNs) for the generalized Kuramoto-Sivashinsky (gKS) equation, an archetypal nonlinear PDE that exhibits spatiotemporal chaos.
-We introduce a novel methodology that integrates ESNs with transfer learning, aiming to enhance predictive performance across various parameter regimes of the gKS model.
 Our research focuses on predicting changes in long-term statistical patterns of the gKS model that result from varying the dispersion relation or the length of the spatial domain.
-We use transfer learning to adapt ESNs to different parameter settings and successfully capture changes in the underlying chaotic attractor.
+We use transfer learning to adapt ESNs to different parameter settings and successfully capture changes in the underlying chaotic attractor. \revisiontwo{Previous work has shown that transfer learning can be used effectively with ESNs for single-orbit prediction.
+The novelty of our paper lies in our use of this pairing to predict the long-term statistical properties of spatiotemporally chaotic PDEs.} \revisiontwo{Nevertheless, we also} show that transfer learning nontrivially improves the length of time that predictions of individual gKS trajectories remain accurate.